Chapter 5: Financial Management

 M. Paying Bills

 Cash disbursement (or "accounts payable") is the process of paying the expenses of your organization and entering those payments in your financial record.
-Organizations are encourage to use the Student Organization Management System to simplify record keeping and reconciliation.
+Organizations are encourage to use the Student Organization Management System (OrgSync) to simplify record keeping and reconciliation.
 Payments or reimbursements should only be used for expenses that are for the purpose of the organization, as the organization has defined its mission in its constitution.
-In other words, students organizations are not permitted to use the organization's bank account for individuals' expenses.
+In other words, student organizations are not permitted to use the organization's bank account for individuals' expenses.

 Pay bills with check, not cash.